 \subsection{Experimental Setup}

-All of our experiments follow the same experimental setup, which is to optionally pretrain the network minus the class capsules for 50 epochs with 50\% of patches removed on either removed patch or whole image reconstruction as a target.
-We then add the class capsules to our network and fully finetune the network for 350 epochs, following the supervised training settings of \cite{hahn2019self, everett2023protocaps}.
+All of our experiments follow the same experimental setup.
+This involves to optionally pretrain the network minus the class capsules for 50 epochs, with 50\% of patches removed on either 'removed patch' or 'whole image reconstruction' as a target.
+We then add the class capsules to our network and fully finetune it for 350 epochs, following the supervised training settings of \citep{hahn2019self, everett2023protocaps}.
 A visual depiction of the elements of the components of pretraining and finetuning can be found in figure \ref{fig:ptft}.
 All models use the SGD optimizer with default settings and the cosine annealing learning rate scheduler with a 0.1 initial learning rate.

 When a validation dataset has not been predefined, we randomly split 10\% of the training dataset to act as our validation dataset.
 The best model is tested once on the test set of our datasets, with the best model being chosen based on the epoch with the lowest validation loss.